lukaszbol/RollADice/README.md

 - The game has 2 players, playing in rounds.
 - In each turn, a player rolls a dice as many times as they wish.
 Each result gets added to his ROUND (Current) score.
 - If the player rolls a 1, all his ROUND score gets lost.
 After that, it is the next player's turn.
+- A player looses his entire score when he rolls two 6 i n a row.After that, the next player continues.
 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLOBAL score.
 After that, it is the next player's turn.
 - The first player to reach 100 points on GLOBAL score wins the game.